Nestle Digital Marketing & Social Media Strategy: Case Study

 Marketing Strategy of Nestle - A Case Study - Digital Marketing - Social Media - Youtube

-Nestle India’s Youtube channel has about 95K subscribers.
-On this platform, they post all the advertisements of their brands.
-However, Nestle maintains the same strategy of maintaining a separate profile for its various brands.j
+Nestle India’s YouTube channel has about 95K subscribers.
+They typically post advertisements on this platform while maintaining the same strategy of maintaining a separate profile for their various subsidiaries.

 Marketing Strategy of Nestle - A Case Study - Youtube

-Now that you have a complete overview of Nestle’s social media presence.
-Let’s have a look at some of the campaigns rolled out by Nestle’s brands and along with a few creatives under their marketing campaigns which have helped them to maintain the attention of Indian consumers.
+Now that you have a complete overview of Nestle’s social media presence, let’s have a look at some of the campaigns rolled out by Nestle’s subsidiaries.
+Want to learn social media marketing?
+Check this free masterclass on Instagram.

 Marketing Campaigns of Nestle